vseurmsmuesr01/READMEs/README.md

 - Certificates or degrees with CIP code for credential earned.

 ## Prerequisites
-- **Python:** To ensure compatbility with the syntax and libraries used, Python 3.0 or higher version is needed.
+- **Python:** Python 3.0 or a more recent version is required to ensure compatibility with the utilized syntax and libraries.
-- **Jupyter Notebook:**
+- **Jupyter Notebook:** This project utilizes Jupyter Notebook, which can be accessed via Google Colab for those without a local setup.
+Alternatively, the notebook is available for use if you have configured the Jupyter environment on your local machine.
 - **Python Packages:**